 People can observe multiple activities, but they are not able to pay equal attention to all of them.

-Tip: Busy women should practice how to switch rapidly between tasks.
+How To Make It Work For You: Busy women should practice how to switch rapidly between tasks.
 And focus all of their attention on each task as they do so.

 2. PRACTICE ROUTINE ACTIVITIES